samc-netizen/Open-Source-Software-24BHI10026-/README.md

 ### Script 2: FOSS Package Inspector

-Verifies the installation status of Python and retrieves relevant package details from the system.
+Verifies the installation status of Git and retrieves its version and related details from the system.

 ### Script 3: Disk and Permission Auditor